-15. Options During an Investigation
+14. Options During an Investigation

-- 80. Following the commencement of an investigation the Central Bank may deal with the matter in a number of ways.
-For example, the Central Bank may do any of the following: - Take further supervisory action. - In appropriate cases, resolve the matter by settlement, which can occur at any stage of an ASP matter - see Part 5 (Settlement). - Complete the investigation and prepare a report of the investigation which may be referred to a Central Bank decision maker appointed to decide whether to hold an inquiry.

-- Discontinue the investigation. - 81.
-Supervisory action, settlement and discontinuance are outlined below in this Section.
-The preparation of an investigation report and the decision whether to hold an inquiry are detailed in Sections 16 (Investigation Report) and 17 (Deciding Whether to Hold an Inquiry).
+- 68. Following the commencement of an investigation the Central Bank may deal with the matter in a number of ways.
+For example, the Central Bank may: - Take further supervisory action - In appropriate cases, resolve the matter by settlement, which can occur at any stage of an ASP matter - see Part 5 (Settlement) - Complete the investigation and prepare a report of the investigation which may be referred to a Central Bank decision maker to decide whether to hold an inquiry - Discontinue the investigation. - 69.
+Supervisory action, settlement and discontinuance are outlined immediately below.
+The preparation of an investigation report and the decision whether to hold an inquiry are detailed in Sections 15 (Investigation Report) and 16 (Deciding Whether to Hold an Inquiry).